jovotech/jovo-framework/docs/06_integrations/databases/README.md

 ## FilePersistence

-> This is the default database integration.
+> Note: This is the default database integration.

 The FilePersistence integration allows you to easily store user session data in a JSON file.
 This is especially helpful for local development and prototyping.
 Data will be stored to a db.json file by default.